Additions and corrections:

 Held in honor of 500th anniversary of day of birth of Copernicus, "some 20 miles north of Warsaw in a pleasant lake-side setting where the Dom Pracy Tworczej combined all the necessary facilities in one building."
 (Fletcher).
 Main coordinators were J. Babicz, H. Ostromecka, K. Buczek, E. Campbell, C. Koeman, A. Smet, E. Pognon, F. Grenacher.
-Attendance figures vary from 75 from 18 countries to 100 from 20 countries.
-Conference languages were English, French, German, Russian,
+The lists of participants lists 82 attendees, including accopanying persons, from 19 countries.
+Conference languages were English, French, German, and Russian.

 The theme was the effect of Copernicus's ideas on post-16th century cartography, but papers actually varied widely over European cartography of the last 500 years.

 A combined catalog of exhibitions was printed (22pp)) (cited in Varep, p.
 262).

 - on maps of Poland, 15th-20th centuries, at the Biblioteca Narodowa in Warsaw;